Barrel Talks – Golden Demon Edition: Florian Wienand

 Florian, we’ve seen your stunning Golden Demon entry — now let’s meet the person behind the brush.
 Who are you, and what’s your story?

-Usually when people ask me who I am, I introduce myself as a mathematician.
-But of course I am also a miniature painter.
-I started back in 2010, when I first read a ‘How to paint citadel miniatures’ book and was instantly hooked.
-Since then I've won a Youngbloods trophy, painted two or three armies and of course just won a golden Golden Demon trophy.
+Usually when people ask who I am, I introduce myself as a math student.
+But of course, I’m also a miniature painter.
+I started back in 2010, when I first read a “How to paint citadel miniatures” book and was instantly hooked.
+Since then, I've won a Youngbloods trophy, painted two or three armies and of course just won a Golden Demon trophy.

 First of all — congratulations on your Golden Demon win!
 How did it feel to hear your name called?

-I will never forget that!
-There was a flash of my mini on the big screen just before the name was called and then everything was just a blur.
-I never could have imagined I could go toe to toe with Hendarion, Ben Komets and NRM and win a Gold trophy but it really happened.
+I’ll never forget that moment!
+There was a flash of my mini on the big screen just before they called my name and then everything was just a blur.
+I never imagined I would be able to go toe to toe with Hendarion, Ben Komets and NRM and go out with a Gold trophy, but it really happened.
 It's an experience that completely justified all the hours invested in the project for me!

 Tell us about the winning entry.
 What was the concept behind it, and why did you choose House Ty as your subject?

-Oh boy, where do I start 😁 I think the very first spark was that I wanted to create something very unusual; Something people have never seen before and that will genuinely inspire.
-Necromunda has such a nice palette of whacky models and the ones from House Ty are no exception.
-They really invite you to be bold and show different emotions, a different painting philosophy and lots of strange patterns that you would just not see otherwise.
-From there, I did my best to make no creative shortcuts and portray these models in a dignified but still grim tone.
+Oh boy, where do I start 😁 The very first spark was wanting to create something truly unusual, something people haven’t seen before and that could genuinely inspire.
+Necromunda has such a great palette of wacky models, and the ones from House Ty are no exception.
+They invite you to be bold and to explore different emotions, a different painting philosophy, and all kinds of strange patterns you wouldn’t normally get to use.
+From there, I did my best to avoid creative shortcuts and portray these models in a dignified, yet still grim tone.

 Before or during the project, did you dive into the lore of House Ty?
 Were you trying to stay true to the Necromunda setting — especially the aristocratic vibe — or was it more about building your own narrative and atmosphere around the models?

 Very good question!
-I did read a bit into the lore and was very concerned with creating something that is true to the underhive setting.
-I really wanted to balance the beauty of a japanese garden with the gunk of Necromunda.
-On that note, the model with the white robe is actually barefoot and it really made my fantasy go wild: How could such a place in the Necromunda universe look like, where you can walk barefoot?
-In the end I came up with this decaying run-down techno-japanese garden.
-Also I wanted to stay true to the GW IP and respect the japanese culture as a whole and avoid clichés, so there was a lot to balance there.
+I did read a bit into the lore and was very focused on creating something true to the underhive setting.
+I really wanted to balance the beauty of a Japanese garden with the grime of Necromunda.
+The model in the white robe is actually barefoot, and that really set my imagination going: what kind of place in the Necromunda universe would be clean enough to walk barefoot in?
+In the end, I came up with this decaying, run-down techno-Japanese garden.
+I also wanted to stay true to the GW IP and be respectful of Japanese culture as a whole while avoiding clichés, so there was a lot to balance.

 In the Guilders-Ford Radio podcast, you mentioned that the diorama took around 300 hours to complete.
 That’s an incredible commitment.
 What did your day-to-day look like?
 Did you paint after work?
 Did you ever lose momentum, or did the motivation stay consistent throughout the process?

-I finished my exams at Uni and then immediately got to it, after I conceptualized the idea over weeks before.
-I worked nonstop on it, often deep into the night, losing sleep and sanity.
-I was in a mania in which I did absolutely nothing else, even eating became an afterthought.
+I finished my exams at uni and immediately got to work, after having conceptualized the idea over the weeks before.
+I worked nonstop on it, often late into the night, losing sleep and sanity.
+I was in a kind of mania in which I did absolutely nothing else, and even eating became an afterthought.

-Regarding motivation, there were roadblocks but I got through them just fine.
-There was a moment when the resin pour went haywire and I literally couldn't take the strain anymore and I broke down for a couple hours but I quickly got back on my feet.
+In terms of motivation, there were roadblocks, but I got through them just fine.
+There was a moment when the resin pour went haywire and I genuinely couldn’t take the strain anymore; I broke down for a couple of hours, but I quickly got back on my feet.
 I really found out through this project that it really is not only about technique but also so much about the mental game.

 — a line that resonates deeply with the world of Necromunda, a place where willpower, nerve, and mental resilience often matter just as much as any weapon.